adamimago/tutor/README.md

 * Login into your github account, navigate to the repository you want to add a collaborator, request for the collaborator name and then sent invite.

+Merge conflict.

+When there different snapshot of a file, and git does not which one of it to keep